 What exemptions are available?

 There are several partial and absolute exemptions available.
-Some of these exemptions include General Residential Homestead, Over 65, Over 65 Surviving Spouse, Disability Homestead, Disabled Veterans, Charitable, Religious, Freeport and Pollution Control.
-Additional information can be found on the Tax Forms page of our website under Exemptions.
+Some of these exemptions include General Residential Homestead, Over-65, Over-65 Surviving Spouse, Disability Homestead, Disability Surviving Spouse, Disabled Veterans, Charitable, Religious, Freeport and Pollution Control.
+Additional information can be found on the Forms page of our website under Exemptions.
+Detailed information on Disabled Veterans 100% Homestead Exemption can be found on the State Comptrollers Website.

 Does my home qualify for an exemption?

-As a general rule to qualify for an exemption you must own your home and it must be your principal place of residence.
+Beginning January 1, 2022, you may claim your homestead prorated from the date it became your principal residence.
 Additional qualifications may apply based on the exemption.
-Additional information can be found on the Tax Forms page of our website under Exemptions.
+Additional information can be found on the Forms page of our website under Exemptions.
+Prior to January 1, 2022, you could only claim the exemption if you owned and lived in the home on January 1st.

 Is there a fee to file for an exemption?